Cherreads

-Gabriel's parents and his two young siblings were seated in the dining room having their morning breakfast.
-While the couples chit chat, the children were also busy teasing each other since their older brother wasn't at the table to caution them and the parents totally forgot them.
+Gabriel's parents and his two young siblings sat in the dining room, having their morning breakfast.
+While the couple chatted casually, the children were busy teasing each other, taking advantage of the fact that their older brother wasn't at the table to discipline them—and the parents had completely forgotten to keep an eye on them.

 "Ten cuidado con El lenguaje, mi amor (Language, sweetheart.
 Language."
 The husband reminded.

 "He's sleeping all day with music plugged in.
 Lazy boy."
-He muttered then giggled before climbing the bed.
-Series of thoughts flood his mind about the more hash ways he could get him out of the bed.
+He muttered climbing the bed.
+A stream of playful ideas ran through his mind on how to rouse his brother in the most annoying way possible.

-Maybe if I remove the headphone it will get him really mad from sleep.
+Maybe if I yank off the headphones, it will get him really mad from sleep.
+Risky, but worth it.
 It's suicide I wish to take.He thought and without reconsidering he goes with the plan by removing the headphones, but nothing happen.

-"¡Mamá ¡Papá ¡Gabriel está muerto!
-(Mama!
-Papa!
-Gabriel is dead!"
-He raised his voice in panic and there were loud footsteps rushing up to check on what's happening.
-The woman gasped at what she saw and her husband quickly rushed to hold her.
-Also the children have flooded the room with tears.
+"¡Mamá! ¡Papá! ¡Gabriel está muerto!" ("Mom!
+Dad!
+Gabriel is dead!") he screamed, his voice rising with fear.
+Footsteps thundered up the stairs.
+Gabriel's mother gasped at the sight. at what she saw and her husband quickly rushed to hold her.
+Also both the children have flooded the room with tear, their faces streaked with sadness.

 MEANWHILE…